rahulgopinath/rahulgopinath.github.io/index.md

 -->

 <h3>Practice</h3>
-My interest in the reliability of programs is informed by a wealth of practical knowledge from the Industry.
+My interest in the reliability of programs is informed by a wealth of practical knowledge from industry.
 Before joining the Ph.D. program, I worked in the software industry as a developer for ten years, where I was part of the web and proxy server development teams at [Quark Media House](http://www.quark.com/), and [Sun Microsystems](http://www.sun.com/).
-My primary area of interest was the web caches,  particularly the distributed caching systems and protocols.
+My primary area of interest was web caches, particularly distributed caching systems and protocols.
 I participated in the [OpenSolaris](https://www.openindiana.org/) effort, where I was the maintainer of multiple open source packages.
 I have also contributed to the Apache HTTPD project, in core and mod_proxy modules.
-During my Ph.D., I worked at [Puppet Labs](https://puppet.com/) where I contributed extensively towards the functionalities in the Solaris Operating system, and at [Galois](https://galois.com/) where I contributed to the visualization of effectiveness of one of the vulnerability mitigation approaches.
+During my Ph.D., I worked at [Puppet Labs](https://puppet.com/) where I contributed extensively towards the functionality of the Solaris operating system, and at [Galois](https://galois.com/) where I contributed to the visualization of effectiveness of one of the vulnerability mitigation approaches.

 That experience continues to shape the work.
 The industrial protocol study above was run against a production system under